Session 1: The Impact of Regulatory Reform on the Capital Markets (9:00am - 10:00am)

 Anders Wulff-Andersen is head of counterparty credit risk at Credit Suisse.
 In this role he is responsible for credit risk management of hedge funds and financial institutions across lending and trading businesses.
 In addition he is also responsible for all credit risk management related aspects of CCAR including CVA.
 Prior to joining Credit Suisse Anders held various senior risk management and quant roles at Bank of America and UBS.

-Moderator: Larry Ring, State Street Global Advisors
+Moderator: Lawrence Ring, Vice President and Acting Research Director of Fixed Income Research, State Street Global Advisors

 Larry is a Vice President of State Street Global Advisors and has been named Director of Fixed Income Research following SSGA’s acquisition of the former GE Asset Management.
 He is also a Senior Research Analyst in the Fixed Income group covering primarily financial firms (banking, brokerage, and finance companies) and auto manufacturers.
 In his role as Fixed Income Research Director Larry is responsible for managing a team of 13 Fixed Income research analysts at SSGA, as well as providing fundamental and relative value research coverage for his assigned sectors.
 The analysts support a range of actively-managed fixed income strategies that seek to maximize Total Rate of Return (TRR) and Asset/Liability Managed (ALM) strategies.